 Byron Bay in far northern coastal NSW is one of the big 3 on the Sydney Cairns travellers’ trail - the others being Fraser Island and Airlie Beach-WhitSunday Islands.
 Surfers ‘discovered’ Byron in the late 60s - at that stage it was a fishing/meatworks town plus a handful of weekend shacks owned mainly by people from the nearby hinterland town of Lismore.
 These days it is a trendy holiday place plus a residence for a host of arty poseur types sea-changing from Sydney and Melbourne.
-But it still attracts surfers, not to mention heaps of backpackers, package and family holiday makers, alternative-lifestylers/neo hippies/ferals, and couples/pensioner/family daytrippers from Brisbane and the Gold Coast.
+But it still attracts surfers, not to mention heaps of backpackers, package and family holiday makers, alternative-lifestylers/neo hippies/ferals, and singles/couples/pensioner/family daytrippers from Brisbane and the Gold Coast.
 I reckon the main street/pub area up near the beach is the best people watching place in Australia.
 You also get a good spectrum of bikers, street-machiners, wannabe models, surf groupies, schoolies, Japanese and Euro pretend-surfers, original Australians, dopers, drug dealers, White Shoe Brigade Fast Eddie type developers, whacked-out new-agers attending their 14th hot tub seminar to find one’s inner child, and look at me C-listers who think they are A-list.
 Good value.

 The main town and lighthouse area.
 Those rocks left of the lighthouse are the eastern most point of continental Australia.
 The beach to the left of the map extends past Belongil Creek for some 15km to Brunswick Heads.
 Only the eastern most end of Tallows Beach can be seen in the top right hand of the map.
 This end of Tallows is also a very good surfing spot.
 The beach extends south for around 10km to Broken Head and is a great one to ride a bicycle along at anything under half tide.
 The Julian Rocks can be seen top left - a popular dive location.
 Byron has several dive operations. (map - Rusty’s Byron Guide)

-The Pass.
+This is right up against the lighthouse headland about 1800m from town.
 When this place works well it is one of the longer surfboard rides in Australia.
 Mainly a drop-and-turn shoulder with occasional very fast sections.
 The highest peak in background is the volcanic plug of Mount Warning.
 Stunning views from the top, but the 2 times I’ve climbed it cloud set in 5 minutes after I reached the summit.

 However there was still sufficient sand at all tides on Main and most of Clarke's for sunbathing, beach activities etc

-Wategos Beach is tucked in under the Lighthouse just east of The Pass.
+Wategos is tucked in under the Lighthouse just east of The Pass.
 There is a nice rainforest/headland track which connects the two (and continues on the other side of the beach up to the Lighthouse).
 Wategos is millionaires’ beach-house country - when I first started surfing this place you could pick up an old fibro weekender for a song.
 I didn’t.
 Sob!

 Update Dec 2013 - like at Main/Clarke's/the Pass beach, Belongil was also more eroded.
 This is shot from maybe 400m behind the camera in the previous shot - tide was maybe a bit under half but already marginal for cycling past this section of rock wall dumped by the council after a past tropical cyclone (hurricane/typhoon) to protect millionaires' seafront homes.
 Half an hour later you got wet feet - at full tide water at waist level in front of rocks.